Calabi-Yau metrics with conical singularities along line arrangements: Background

-The upper bound on the \emph{bisectional curvature} of the reference metric \(\omega\) plays a crucial role in the proof of existence of K\"ahler-Einstein metrics (see \cite{JMR}).
-It follows from the computations in the appendix of \cite{JMR} that the sectional curvature of \( \omega \) is unbounded below; since we have an upper bound on the sectional curvature it then follows that the Ricci curvature of \(\omega\) must be unbounded below.
+The upper bound on the bisectional curvature of the reference metric \(\omega\) plays a crucial role in the proof of existence of K\"ahler-Einstein metrics (see \cite{JMR}).
+It follows from the computations in the appendix of \cite{JMR} that the sectional curvature of \(\omega\) is unbounded below when \(\beta>1/2\); since we have an upper bound on the sectional curvature it then follows that the Ricci curvature of \(\omega\) must be unbounded below.
+In general, it is conjectured that the if a K\"ahler-Einstein metric (or more generally a conic metric admitting a polyhomogeneous expansions) with cone angle \(2\pi\beta\) for some \(\beta>1/2\) has bounded curvature then there is a holomorphic splitting \(TX|_D=TD \oplus N_D\) where \(N_D\) denotes the normal bundle; see \cite{Arezzo} for related work.